 12. Sponsored Bodies 12.1 Non Departmental Public Bodies - Is your area responsible for sponsoring any NDPBs or other bodies?
 (If not, please ignore the other questions in this section.)
 Yes/ No The Assigned Colleges are not NDPBs.
 However, for the purpose of this section of the questionnaire, the responses are based upon the fact the Assigned Colleges are considered to be 'other bodies'.
 Please complete for all of the bodies you sponsor answering each question separately and highlight key points of interest (good or bad).
 Guidance can be found in the NDPB Sponsorship Guidance Notes.
-A list of public bodies in Scotland is available on the National Public Bodies Directory.
+A list of public bodies in Scotland is available on the National Public Bodies Directory .
 12.2 National Outcomes - Do the operations, business planning and objectives of the public body align with the National Performance Framework (NPF), National Outcomes and Programme for Government?
 Yes/ No The Strategic Plan approved by GCRB in May 2017 sets out the future direction for the organisation.
 The Regional Outcome Agreement details the deliverable outcomes required of the Assigned Colleges.
 Both documents reflect the Scottish Government's Purpose and National Outcomes.
 Other national outcomes are reflected in developmental activities of GCRB e.g. our Regional Programme of Action.
 The National Performance Framework (NPF) is Scotland's well-being framework and was refreshed in 2018.
 The NPF is intended to inform discussion, collaboration and planning of policy and services across Scotland, encompassing the public sector, businesses, civil society and communities.
 It broadly sets the strategic direction for non-reserved policy areas, which should be aligned to the NPF and National Outcomes, including the work of Public Bodies.
 It also represents a closer partnership approach with local government to the delivery of services in Scotland.
-Supporting documents such as the corporate plan, business plan, and framework documents should be in place to enable the sponsor team to develop a shared understanding of joint priorities to contribute towards the National Outcomes, and ensure that individual bodies' corporate communications and engagement strategies fully reflect these.
+Supporting documents such as the corporate plan, business plan, and framework documents should be in place to enable the sponsor team to develop a shared understanding of joint priorities to contribute towards the National Outcomes, and engagement strategies fully reflect these.
 The Scottish Parliament Budget Review Group (SPBRG) recommended that Public Bodies should consistently set out how they plan to contribute towards specific National Outcomes in the NPF in their published corporate and business plans, and report on their contribution to National Outcomes through their annual reports, to support parliamentary scrutiny of activities and public spending.
-This means providing public information about the strategic direction and operational delivery of public bodies and how this aligns to National Outcomes and the NPF.
-This should include what public spending supports, what this aims to achieve, the contribution it is expected to make to National Outcomes and evidence for this, how plans are being delivered, and the impact this is having.
+This means providing public information about the strategic direction and operational delivery of public bodies and how this aligns to National Outcomes and evidence for this, how plans are being delivered, and the impact this is having.